uboat.net

 Cargo6000 tons of water ballast and 165 tons of Army cargo

-History Completed November 1942
+History Completed in November 1942 for US Maritime Commission

-Notes on loss At 09.21 hours on 22 Jul, 1943, the unescorted Cherry Valley (Master John H. Rose) was hit by two torpedoes from U-66, while steering a zigzagging course at 15.5 knots.
+At 09.21 hours on 22 July 1943 the unescorted Cherry Valley (Master John H. Rose) was hit by two torpedoes from U-66, while steering a zigzagging course at 15.5 knots.
 The torpedoes struck the starboard side between the #6 and #7 tanks.
 The explosions ripped open the #5, #6, #7 and #8 starboard and center tanks.
 The engines and steering gear were not damaged and the tanker tried to escape at a reduced speed of 13 knots.
 U-66 followed the tanker and fired a spread of three torpedoes at 11.30 hours, one was seen passing ahead and one other astern.
 The U-boat then surfaced to stop the vessel with gunfire.
 The tanker was armed with one 5in, one 3in and eight 20mm and fired back, forcing the U-boat to break off the attack.
 The list to port was adjusted by emptying the #1 starboard tank and the Cherry Valley successfully escaped.

 If you can help us with any additional information on this vessel then please contact us.